 - If no devices access a particular settings collection (for example, an application is removed from the device, or a settings group such as “Theme” is disabled for all of a user’s devices), then that collection becomes stale after the retention period and may be deleted.

 - If a user has turned off settings sync on all his/her devices, then none of the settings data will be accessed, and all the settings data for that user will become stale and may be deleted after the retention period.

 - If the Azure AD directory admin turns off Enterprise State Roaming for the entire directory, then all users in that directory will stop syncing settings, and all settings data for all users will become stale and may be deleted after the retention period.

 Deleted data recovery

 The data retention policy is not configurable.
 Once the data is permanently deleted, it is not recoverable.
-However, The settings data is deleted only from Azure, not from the end-user device.
-If any device later reconnects to the Enterprise State Roaming service, the settings are again synced and stored in Azure.
+However, The settings data is deleted only from the Microsoft cloud, not from the end-user device.
+If any device later reconnects to the Enterprise State Roaming service, the settings are again synced and stored in the Microsoft cloud.